 Instructor: Nina Munteanu

-Time & Schedule: 2-day weekend course of two-hour lecture and discussion/workshop, with homework assignments.
-Includes handouts.
-Schedule for upcoming Semester TBA.
+Time & Schedule: 2-day course of three-hour lecture and discussion/workshop with homework assignments; schedule in upcoming Semester TBA.

-Contact: firstname.lastname@example.org [subject: Hero's Journey] for more information on the course and how to register.
+Contact: firstname.lastname@example.org [subject: Self-Editing writing] for information about the course and how to register.